Does this test have other names?

 What other tests might I have along with this test?

-You may also be tested for other STDs, including:
+You may also be tested for other STIs, including:

 What do my test results mean?